December 13, 2017

 • Convictions that have not been pardoned or suspended

-• Any absolute or conditional discharge that has not be spent (These will be removed automatically after one or three years.)
+• Any absolute or conditional discharge that has not been spent (These will be removed automatically after one or three years.)

 • Warrants